Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Modulation Mechanisms

-While the mechanisms reviewed above have focused on varying the real part of the permittivity, the gain-loss isolator architecture \cite{PhysRevA.99.013824} that we have reviewed in Sec. \ref{sec:gain_loss} relied on dynamic modulation of the gain and loss.
-We now briefly review such gain and loss modulation mechanisms in practical integrated photonic platforms.
+While the mechanisms reviewed above have focused on varying the real part of the permittivity, the gain-loss isolator architecture \cite{PhysRevA.99.013824} that we have reviewed in Sec. \ref{sec:gain_loss} relies on dynamic modulation of the imaginary part of the permittivity.
 In a III-V semiconductor laser or amplifier structure, the mechanism of gain-loss modulation is built-in, i.e. by tuning the pumping level to the laser waveguide either electronically or optically.
-The gain coefficient in contemporary semiconductor lasers typically reaches well over $5\times 10^3\,{\textrm {cm}}^{-1}$ \cite{Ma2013,Chow1997}, corresponding to a large gain-loss modulation strength of $\text{Im}(\Delta\varepsilon) / \varepsilon \approx \Delta\sigma/\omega\varepsilon \geq 0.1 $.
-In today's semiconductor laser technology in the telecommunication wavelength range, the achievable direct electronic modulation frequency can reach above 50 GHz \cite{Nakahara2015,Simoyama:12}.
-Since the directly modulated lasers are switching between normal operation and off, it is reasonable to assume the modulation strength in the gain and loss reaches the order of 10$^3$~cm$^{-1}$.
+The gain coefficient in contemporary semiconductor lasers typically reaches well over $5\times 10^3\,{\textrm {cm}}^{-1}$ \cite{Ma2013,Chow1997}, corresponding to a large gain-loss modulation strength of $\text{Im}(\Delta\varepsilon) / \varepsilon \approx \Delta\sigma/\omega\varepsilon \geq 0.1 $, with achievable modulation speeds above 50 GHz \cite{Nakahara2015,Simoyama:12}.
+Since directly modulated lasers switch between normal operation and off, modulation strength in the gain and loss reasonably reaches $\sim$ 10$^3$~cm$^{-1}$.
 In these active devices, gain-loss modulation can in principle be directly integrated as a section of the waveguide, to perform functionalities such as directional amplification or isolation.

+Because dynamic isolators are active, they necessarily consume power in order to apply the modulation that breaks reciprocity.
+This aspect of their performance is in contrast to isolators that are constructed from magneto-optical materials that are biased using permanent magnets and, therefore, consume no power to break reciprocity.
+However, a number of optical modulators with very high efficiency have been realized using the mechanisms reviewed above.
+In particular, recent demonstrations of nanophotonic lithium niobate modulators have achieved switching energies of 37 aJ / bit \cite{wang_integrated_2018a}.
+Assuming a modulation rate of 10 GHz would result in a power of 0.36 $\mu$W. The 2D material modulators are also particularly impressive for their low energy consumption, with recent demonstrations consuming only 0.64 nW \cite{datta_lowloss_2020}.